CoconutMartin/PSEIpullr/README.md

 <!-- badges: end -->

-PSEIpullr is used to pull prices of stocks listed in the Philippine Stock Exchange via the pselookup API.
+PSEIpullr is an R package that can be used to quickly pull prices of stocks listed in the Philippine Stock Exchange via the pselookup API.

 ## Installation